Leave this site safely

 What is the difference between an individual and organizational membership?

-Anyone who supports the mission, goals, and philosophy of TCFV can instantly become an individual member.
+Anyone who supports the mission, goals, and philosophy of TCFV can easily apply to become an individual member, applications are reviewed weekly.
 Individuals who join will receive a membership account that can only be utilized by that individual member.

-Organizational members must meet all eligibility requirements and complete a membership application to be considered.
+Organizational members must meet all eligibility requirements and complete a membership application to be considered, organizational applications are reviewed quarterly.
 Once membership is approved, the organization will receive a membership account with a designated admin feature that offers account access abilities to all employees of the organization.

 All membership accounts will allow members to make payments, update contact information, access the training hub, and retrieve other member benefits.